 David Cranstone: From Slitting Mill to Alloy Steel: the Development of Swalwell Ironworks [Industrial Archaeology Review, 33: 1, 2001.]
 Whereas Men of Iron concentrates on the early days of the Crowley empire, Cranstone uses the findings from archaeological surveys to describe the development of the Derwent Valley sites over the ensuing 200 years.

-The Swalwell Story from Bourn, adapted and written by David Newton.
+The Swalwell Story from Bourn, reproduced and edited by David Newton.

 Papermaking began sometime in the 19th century, probably in 1887, using power from the Derwent via a mill race as used by the Crowley iron works.
 The firm was called the Northumberland Paper Mills, owners William Grace and Co., who had previously operated a mill at Scotswood.
 The business failed and ceased to operate by 1909.
 The old factory chimney, such a prominent landmark in Swalwell, was part of the paper mill.
 (See The Lost Mills, a History of Papermaking in County Durham.
 Jean V Stirk.
 2006